aalekseev/10-steps-security-pycon-ee-2020/slides/04-secure-connection.md

 On this slide we see a 10 steps checklist that we will be revisiting in the end.
-We can see only first item right now, but other items will be revealed as we go, and a link to the repository with complete steps will be available in the last slides.
+We can see only first item right now, but other items will be revealed as we go, and a link to the repository with complete steps will be available at the last slide.
 We will start with easy to fix things and will go down the topics where automation tools won't help you that much and you will be feeling scared and alone.